mvacaporale/restaurant_api/README.md

 python run_app.py
 ```

-This runs a local serve that accepts GET requests to the `restaurants` endpoint.
+This runs a local server that accepts GET requests to the `restaurants` endpoint.
 Only one argument is passed, `datetime`, which must be an isoformatted time:
 `%Y-%m-%dT%H:%M`.
 The returned value is a list of all restaurants open
 at the given input.